ffbeast/ffbeast.github.io/docs/en/joystick.md

 >If you are eager to build devices for other - build your trust and you will be in the list!

 ### GVL224
 For a long time building FFBeast comapatible devices.
-He has both joystick, rudders, throttles and collectives.
+He has both joystick, rudders, throttles and collectives in his collection.
 Visit [**his page**](https://gvl224.com/) for details